 5 Things to Look for in a Coaching Relationship

 Credentials & Credibility: Choosing a coach is not the same as finding a friend.
-Though you want to feel safe sharing details from your life, you need a coach who will not only be a “sounding board,” but who will provide you honest feedback that creates synergy toward professional and organizational breakthroughs.
+Though you want to feel safe sharing details from your life, you need a coach who will not only be a “sounding board,” but who will provide you with honest feedback that creates synergy toward professional and organizational breakthroughs.
 A credentialed coach will have more than certificates; they’ll be able to articulate their successes with other leaders to ensure you can achieve real results that will be effectively integrated into your day-to-day habits.
-Additionally, choose a company who offers many coaching options from many different disciplines.
+Additionally, choose a company that offers many coaching options from many different disciplines.
 The “one-man-show” executive coach is rarely flexible, talented, or knowledgeable enough to coach all of a company’s executives.
-Lastly, check a coach’s references before committing to a coaching engaegment.
+Lastly, check a coach’s references before committing to a coaching engagement.

 Clear Goals & Process: Choose a coach whose experience means they’ll clearly lay out the goals and methodologies they use to achieve optimal success.
 A great coach will outline the starting point and vision for the coach-coachee relationship and how it will ensure alignment with the coachee’s goals and the organization’s desired outcomes.

 Confidentiality: Choose a coach who will establish and honor a confidentiality agreement.
-While coachees may have expectations from a leader or their board to provide general feedback and progress reports, a great coach will respect a coachee’s privacy and reputation by not sharing details from sessions with their boss, peers, or other department.
+While coachees may have expectations from a leader or their board to provide general feedback and progress reports, a great coach will respect a coachee’s privacy and reputation by not sharing details from sessions with their boss, peers, or other departments.

-Chemistry and Trust: Choosing a coach who possess all the aforementioned points is good, but choosing a coach with all of the above that you will grow to trust is great.
-While common ground, such as educational background, trainings, etc., at the beginning of a coaching engagement may provide a sense of comfort to the coachee, it’s important they not mistake chemistry for comfort.
+Chemistry and Trust: Choosing a coach who possesses all the aforementioned points is good, but choosing a coach with all of the above that you will grow to trust is great.
+While common ground, such as educational background, training, etc., at the beginning of a coaching engagement may provide a sense of comfort to the coachee, it’s important they do not mistake chemistry for comfort.
 The goal of coaching is to grow a leader’s ability to make effective decisions in areas that may not come naturally to them, not enable a coachee’s current habits or vulnerabilities.
-If during the course of a coaching engagement, a coachee hasn’t established trust with their coach, it is important for them to consider a new one.
+If, during the course of a coaching engagement, a coachee hasn’t established trust with their coach, it is important for them to consider a new one.

 Is It Worth It?